"

 Seven Samurai (dir.)
 Akira Kurosawa, 1954

-In this film, the farmers in medieval Japan are suffering from local bandits plundering their resources and oppressing their life.
-As a result, they seek the help of vagabonding samurais.
-From Max Weber (1946) on political sociologist found the control of violence as state’s most distinguishing characteristic.
+In this film, the farmers in medieval Japan suffer from local bandits plundering their resources and oppressing their life.
+As a result, they seek the help of roving samurais.
+From Max Weber (1946) on, political sociologists found the control of violence as state’s most distinguishing characteristic.
+Thus, this film explores the complicated relations between the means of economic activity and the means of violence.
+Military specialization and laboring in productive processes emerge as irreducible yet interdependent dimensions of social life.

-– How can you conceptualized “non-productive” role of armed forces in the constitution of society?
+– How can you conceptualize the “non-productive” role of armed forces in the constitution of society?

-– Variably, national security threats or crime rates are often justifications of instruments of violence.
-What are the ways in which these justifications are under or overestimated in culture?
+– Variably, national security threats or crime rates often serve as justifications of state violence.
+What are the ways in which these justifications are under- or over-estimated in culture?

 Works Cited